Skip to main content

 • The foci of the evaluation follows in the pedagogical curriculum.
 The curriculum contains six themes:

-• The guidelines of the evaluation is based on the regulations set by the minister of Children and Education.
+• The guidelines of the evaluation are based on the regulations set by the Minister for Children and Education.

 • The curriculum and the evaluation must be published.